linkerd/website/linkerd.io/content/2/getting-started/_index.md

 - Request rates
 - Latency distribution percentiles

-To dig in a little further, it is possible `top` the running services in real time and get an idea of what is happening on a per-path basis.
+To dig in a little further, it is possible to `top` the running services in real time and get an idea of what is happening on a per-path basis.
 To see this, you can run: